 While Christmas/holiday train rides have been around for quite some time, interest spiked after Warner Brothers Pictures released The Polar Express in November, 2004.
 The movie is based from Chris Van Allsburg acclaimed children's book by the same name, originally published in 1985.
 Today, numerous organizations host officially licensed trips featuring his work and these usually sell out months in advance.
 However, not all have chosen this route and instead offer their own Christmas-themed excursions.
 Many are also quite popular and some, too, sell out quite quickly!
 Featured below is a 2018 schedule of such events which are expected to operate.
 If you would like to learn more about officially licensed The Polar Express events please click here.
 Please Note!
 While I have striven to make sure the information presented is accurate to the best of my knowledge, I cannot say-so with 100% certainty.
 Please contact each individual organization regarding available trains, specific dates, times, and ticket pricing.

 Heart of Dixie Railroad Museum: The North Pole Express/Santa Special is offered exclusively by the museum with kids able to meet Santa during a one-hour train ride and receive a small gift from the Jolly Man.
-The Santa Special is offered on select dates from late November through mid-December while the North Pole Express is available most Fridays through Sundays from late-November through mid-December.
+The Santa Special is offered on select dates during December while the North Pole Express is available most Fridays through Sundays from mid-November through early December.